Gray Davis: Life after politics

 In December 2004, Davis announced that he was joining the law firm of Loeb & Loeb.

 Davis has done several media interviews about his legacy.
 He appeared prominently in the documentary Enron: The Smartest Guys in the Room.

 The debate about his legacy and role in the energy woes that proved to be his downfall remains.
 In a CNN interview on August 5, 2005, Davis expressed that he felt vindicated because of the revelation that Enron manipulated the California energy market and because of Schwarzenegger's then-low approval ratings.
 He also indicated that he had no interest in running for governor again, although he had been urged to run by some Democrats.

 Davis was a guest lecturer at UCLA's School of Public Policy in 2006 alongside former Republican State Senator Jim Brulte.
-He wrote an introduction for a journalist's book on the Amber Alert system for missing children, a cause he championed.
+He wrote an introduction for a journalist's book on the Amber alert system for missing children, a cause he championed.

 On April 23, 2007, Davis was appointed to the Board of Directors of animation company DiC Entertainment as a non-executive.

 On May 21, 2009, Davis was keynote speaker at the Columbia Law School graduation ceremony.

+In September 2024, Davis was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states' votes after the upcoming November election.